No matter where you are in your writing journey, you can begin pursuing a professional writing career right this minute.

 1) Set Scary Goals.

-If you want to become a professional author, you have to set scary goals--goals you think you'll never have the time, energy or skills to attain.
+If you want to become a professional author, you have to set scary goals--goals that will challenge you to make better use of your time, energy and skills.
 And then you need to pursue those goals with everything you have.

-This is how you make yourself stand out from a sea of other aspiring authors.
-This is how you grow and achieve your dreams.
+This is how you make yourself stand out from a sea of other aspiring authors, how you set yourself up for a successful career.